 Ortega explains it himself in statements he later published.

 “Backpage exists solely so that people can freely express themselves—sometimes in ways that make other people uncomfortable.
 We’re First Amendment extremists that way.
 Always have been.”

 “Underage prostitution is a persistent problem in this country, but as we established in last week’s cover story, it exists at a level that is nothing like what is being trumpeted by Amber Lyon on the behalf of activists who want to put us out of business.”

 (Note: For the record, there is no such thing as an “underage prostitute” .
 Minors are trafficking victims.
 There is no such thing as a child prostitute.
 By definition & law, minors are trafficked.)

 “We’ve spent millions of dollars putting in place strict policies and monitoring services to make sure that it is only adults finding each other through Backpage.com‘s adult pages.”

 Tony Ortega July 06 2011

-Shortly after Lacey and Larkin sold the paper, (without the Backpage) paid off Ortega and put him out, they separated Village Voice from Backpage, in yet another corporate shill game.
+Shortly after Lacey and Larkin sold the paper, (without the Backpage) they paid off Ortega and according to testimony he was paid to go away and lay low.
+Obstruction of justice.
+After they parked him in the woods, they separated Village Voice from Backpage, in yet another corporate shill game.